 A summary of the main ethical principles involved in IRB review is that: (a) risks to participants are minimized, (b) risks to participants are reasonable in relation to the importance of the knowledge that may result, (c) selection of participants is equitable with special considerations given to populations vulnerable to coercion, (d) informed consent is obtained and documented, (d) data collection is adequately monitored to ensure the safety of participants, and (e) there are adequate provisions to protect the privacy of participants and to maintain the confidentiality of their data.

-The federal guidelines define research as "a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge."
-Scholarly research activities, including pilot studies, which involve human participants and which are intended to develop, test, or advance the body of knowledge in your field as requiring IRB review.
+The federal guidelines define research as “a systematic investigation designed to develop or contribute to generalizable knowledge."
+A systematic investigation is the opposite of a disorganized, random venture.
+In other words, researchers need to have constructed a research plan with ideas about what they want to learn and how best to do that.
+Both qualitative and quantitative researchers may use systematic investigation.
+To generalize is to derive general conclusions from particulars.
+Therefore, the essential consideration is whether it is the researcher's intent to contribute to a body of knowledge or whether the results were replicable.
+Usually this means publication or presentation – but not necessarily.
+You might present on something and have no real agenda to generalize it – you simply are talking about your experience and what you learned from it.
+Scholarly research activities, including pilot studies, which involve human participants and which are intended to develop, test, or advance the body of knowledge in your field require IRB review.
 If you are planning to conduct research with animal participants, then you should submit an application to the RIC IACUC, not the IRB.

 The activities listed below are research activities, but are not governed by the federal law and do not require IRB review:

 - Research activities that are categorized as journalism or oral history.

 - Research on deceased persons, for example, conducting interviews to write a biography about a deceased person.

 - Quality assurance research.